romanohu/awesome-mapf-resources/README.md

 A list aiming to broadly cover excellent papers, repositories, websites, and videos related to Multi-Agent Pathfinding (MAPF)

-Contributions welcome!
-Feel free to open a pull-request!

 ## Contents
 - [Papers](#papers)
     - [Survey](#survey)